 Acceptance to the program is competitive.
 At a minimum, students must:

-- have completed at least two years of full-time college enrollment prior to June 2015 and be entering their junior or senior year of college.
+- have completed one year of full-time college enrollment prior to June 2016 and be entering their sophomore, junior, or senior year of college.

 - be pursuing a major in physics, engineering, biophysics or related fields.

 - be citizens or permanent residents of the US.